supermarsx/autogithubpullmerge/docs/usage_summary.md

 - `--poll-interval` - how often to poll GitHub (seconds, `0` disables).
 - `--max-request-rate` - limit GitHub requests per minute.
 When polling is enabled a worker thread fetches pull requests at the configured interval.
+- `--pr-limit` - limit how many pull requests to fetch when listing.

 ## Configuration File Examples